 High School English Grade Point Average: To be reported for FIRST-TIME STUDENTS.
 The student's high school GPA on all English courses, as calculated by the admitting institution.
 The final transcript should be used, calculating the GPA by using the best four non-remedial English courses, or by using all courses numbered 120XXX.
 Data is reported as a four-character data field, to thousandths.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
-This should not be blank, but may be for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.
+This may be blank only for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions, when the information is not available.

 High School Grade Point Average: To be reported for both PREPARATORY and FIRST-TIME STUDENTS.
 For Preparatory students, report the HSGPA as reported for Dual Enrollment eligibility each semester.
-For First-Time Students (Admit Status 1): the student's final overall high school GPA, as recorded by the admitting institution.
-Data is reported as a four-character data field, to thousandths, and uses a 4.000 grading system.
+For First-Time Students (Admit Status 1): the student's unweighted final overall high school GPA.
+Data is reported as a four-character data field, to thousandths, and using a 4.000 grading scale.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
-The formula to be used for determining a converted 4.000 GPA is as follows: Converted GPA = HSGPA / (Scale / 4.0).
-This should not be blank, but may be for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.
+This may be blank only for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions, when the information is not available.